Why is English grammar important?

 4. Study a few minutes a day.
 You don’t need to study for hours to learn English.
 All it takes is five to 10 minutes a day, as long as you use them wisely.

 Each day, you can read a grammar rule, do a few exercises and then practice it for the rest of the day.
-The next couple of days, use that rule while writing and speaking to make sure you didn’t forget it.
+In the next couple of days, use that rule while writing and speaking to make sure you didn’t forget it.
 Look for examples of that rule while you read, watch or listen to anything in English.

 Follow these steps, and before you know it you’ll feel much more comfortable with English grammar.